-- 10. Evaluation of the Chair: Performing the duties of Chair shall be considered service to the College for purposes of promotion and tenure.
-Specific evaluations of Chairs (other than election and/or removal from office as described above) shall not be conducted. - 11.
-Reassigned Time for the Department Chairs: See the following chart at the conclusion of Article XI. - 12.
-Stipend: All department chairs will receive an annual stipend of \$4000. - 13.
+- 7. Evaluation of the Chair: Performing the duties of Chair shall be considered service to the College for purposes of promotion (and tenure on any occasion when an untenured faculty member serves as Chair).
+Service as Chair will be given appropriate weight in the Service category and addressed specifically by candidates, DPEC, Dean, and FEAC in any regularly scheduled evaluation for promotion and/or tenure.
+Other specific evaluations of Chairs (other than election and/or removal from office as described above) shall not be conducted.
+Departments having concerns about the performance of a Chair with the possibility of an action to remove, will first communicate those concerns in writing to the Chair and the appropriate Dean with a goal of finding a mutually satisfactory resolution short of removal. - 8.
+Reassigned Time for the Department Chairs: See the following chart at the conclusion of Article XI. - 9.
+Stipend: All department chairs will receive an annual stipend of \$4000. - 10.
 Seat capacity (the number of students that may enroll in a class), including ISP courses, is set by departments in consultation with the dean.
 In the event there is disagreement between the department and dean, the seat capacity shall be set by the Provost after consultation with the parties.
 The Provost will not arbitrarily determine the seat capacity in a course.